-A proper noun is defined as the name of a particular person, place, animal, organization, or thing.
-A proper noun is usually understood as a noun that has an exact and special name for any noun.
-A proper noun has two definite characteristics: First, it always denotes a name for a particular individual, and second, it always starts with a Capital letter, no matter where they come in a sentence, a proper noun is always written in a capital letter.
+A proper noun is defined as the name of a particular person, place, animal, organization, or thing .
+A proper noun has two definite characteristics: Firstly, it always denotes a name for a particular individual as defined in Oxford Learner’s Dictionary.
+Secondly, according to Merriam-Webster Dictionary, it always starts with a Capital letter, no matter where they come in a sentence, a proper noun is always written in a capital letter.

 For Example: ‘Goa’ is a proper noun that denotes the name of a city.
 If you use Goa anywhere in a sentence it must be written starting with a capital letter.
 Like- Let’s go to Goa next weekend.
 In the same way, I can See the Moon today.
 You can also use two proper nouns in a single sentence.
 Like- Delhi is the capital of India.
 In this sentence, Delhi denotes the name of the capital city and India denotes the name of the country.

 Let’s go through some examples of Proper Noun used in English Grammar.
 The below are some sentences listed out which contains one or two Proper nouns.
 Just keep in mind the basic definition of a proper noun and its characteristics we have discussed above.

 Some more examples of a proper noun: